erik-bleich/erik-bleich.github.io/about.md

     <h3 class="name-header">A. Maurits van der Veen</h3>
     <img class="bio-img" src="/assets/images/bio-pics/maurits.jpg" alt="" height="350px" width="250px"/>
     <p class="bio-text"><a class="link" href="https://www.wm.edu/as/internationalrelations/faculty/Veen_m.php">A. Maurits van der Veen</a> is a faculty affiliate of the Media Portrayals of Minorities Project.
 He is Associate Professor of Government at William & Mary, where he directs the <a href="https://stair.wm.edu/">STAIR lab</a>.
-He develops text analysis procedures that we use in Media Portrayals of Minorities Project research and is a co-author on numerous MPOMP research projects.
+He develops text analysis procedures that we use in Media Portrayals of Minorities Project research and is a co-author on numerous research projects.
     </p>

     <!-- <div style="margin-top:215px"> </div> -->